Choosing A Smartphone

 Network support

-• With 5G networks rapidly expanding, buying a 5G phone ensures you will be ready to enjoy faster download speeds, lower latency and improved network capacity for years to come.
+• With 5G networks rapidly expanding, buying a 5G phone ensures you will be ready to enjoy faster download speeds, lower latency and improved network capacity when it becomes available in your area.

 • Wi-Fi 6 (802.11ax) offers significant improvements over Wi-Fi 5 (802.11ac), such as faster speeds, better performance in crowded networks, and improved energy efficiency.